 Early Origins of the Hichcocke family

 The surname Hichcocke was first found in various shires and counties throughout Britain.
 One of the first records of the name was simply listed as Hichecoc with no personal name in the Assize Rolls of Cheshire in 1260.

 A similar entry with no personal name appeared in the Hundredorum Rolls of 1273 for Yorkshire as Hichecok.
 The Subsidy Rolls of Worcestershire listed Richard Hichecokes there in 1327 and John Higecok was listed in the Subsidy Rolls of Cambridgeshire in the same year.
 William Hygecok, Hichecok were listed in 1329 and 1360.
 The Yorkshire Poll Tax Rolls of 1379 list Willelmus Higecok.

-Important Dates for the Hichcocke family
+Early History of the Hichcocke family

 Hichcocke Spelling Variations